umeshrathi-developer/SMBC-Timemaster/README.md

 3. **Update Comp-Off Status**
    - When Comp-Off is approved, update status to "APPROVED"
    - When employee takes it, update status to "TAKEN"
-   - Can also add compoff_date at any time
+   - Can also add compoff_date at any time manually (Only for any exception case, else it will be auto-created)

 4. **Generate Reports**
    - Click on employee name to view detailed report